dotnet/reactive/.github/ISSUE_TEMPLATE/issue_rx.md

 > What is the actual outcome?

-> What is the stacktrace of the exeption(s) if any?
+> What is the stacktrace of the exception(s) if any?

 > Do you have a code snippet or project that reproduces the problem?